Exabyte-io/prode.js/README.md

 # prode.js

-prode.js houses entity definitions for use in the Mat3ra platform.
+PROperty DEfinitions in JavaScript - prode.js - houses Property entity definitions for use in the Mat3ra platform.

 ### Installation